mikelmiras/syscalls/README.md

+# syscalls

+## Description

-# This repository contains some examples of the use of system calls.
+This repository contains multiple examples of the usage of (system calls)[https://en.wikipedia.org/wiki/System_call] on Unix SO and using C.

+> Index:
+1- line_count: Counts the number of lines read from standard input.